t3kt/tctrl-max/docs/components.md

 | `sethasspecialreset 0/1` | If 0, the `reset` action dumps the value specified by `setdefault`.<br> If 1, the `reset` action is echoed to the output, allowing the parent to handle it instead
 | `reset` | Triggers the `reset` action.
 | `loadvalue` | Loads the parameter value from the global state dict, if available.
+| `setvalue` | Sets the parameter value, triggering output.
+This message is just echoed to the component's output so the parent component can handle it.

 #### Initialize dictionary structure
 The initialization dictionary passed into tctrl-param-core corresponds to either a tctrl ParamSpec or ParamPart node.